 Chet’s Last Call

-Back in the 1980s, most people didn’t visit the Boston’s West End unless they were attending a game or a concert at Boston Garden.
+Back in the 1980s, most people didn’t visit Boston’s West End unless they were attending a game or a concert at Boston Garden.
 With the Green Line T running over Causeway Street and the dark vibe it cast beneath, the area wasn’t exactly a tourist trap in those days.
 Most former residents had long been run out of the neighborhood and the residences replaced with seedy theatres and dive bars.

 And among all the “dirty old Boston” qualities of the old West End there stood an important club that supported local bands and the gritty Boston music scene of the day; the unforgettable Chet’s Last Call.